zrobker/Data-Structure-Tutorial/3-trees.md

 ## Introduction

 Binary Trees are another great way to store and manipulate data.
 To understand how a binary tree functions we will refer to the image below.
+When using this data structure we can link or connect data together, as seen in the image each piece of data is saved in what we call a `node`.
+The top node of the tree is called the `root` and the bottom nodes are called `leaves`.
+A node that has connected nodes below it is also refered to as `parent` and the nodes below a `child` node.

 ![Binary Tree](tree.jpg)

-Sets are expected to take O(1) time when adding, removing, or finding data within a set.
-Below we will see the various tasks we can accomplish with sets when working with lists in Python.

-## Sets in Python
+## Binary Search Trees

+Using the same image above we will discuss binary search trees.
+When placing data into the tree we will compare it to the parent nodes.
+We will always start at the root node and go left if the data is smaller or right if the data is larger.
+In the image the root node 8 was placed first then all aditional data was compared one by one and set into place.
+If we were to place 9 into the BST we would start by comparing it to the root.
+9 is greater than 8 so we would then move right and compare 9 and 10.
+9 being less would then be placed to the left of 10 and become a leaf and a child to 10.
+This process can work in O(log n) time when implemented correctly and when the tree is balanced.

+## Balanced vs Unbalanced

+I

 When creating sets you will use one of the following: